Construction Oversight on Complex Residential Projects

 What Happens When an Owner's Rep Enters This Structure

-When an owner's rep is added to a project where the architect already has CA responsibilities, two overlapping oversight structures now operate on the same project - and the overlap creates real, measurable problems.
+When an owner's rep is added to a project where the architect already has CA responsibilities, two overlapping oversight structures now operate on the same project, and the overlap creates real, measurable problems.

 Duplicated pay application review.
 The architect reviews and certifies the contractor's pay application based on their site observations and their detailed understanding of the work completed relative to the contract documents.
-The owner's rep also reviews the pay application - questioning line items, comparing percentages complete to their own observations, potentially disagreeing with the architect's certification.
+The owner's rep also reviews the pay application, questioning line items, comparing percentages complete to their own observations, and potentially disagreeing with the architect's certification.
 The owner now has two opinions on the same document with no contractual mechanism for resolving the disagreement.

 How CMAR Preserves and Strengthens the Architect's Role

 Under the CMAR model, the architect retains full design authority and fulfills their CA obligations without a parallel oversight structure competing for the same territory.
-The CM works alongside the architect - not above them, not reviewing their work for the owner, and not filtering their communication.
+The CM works alongside the architect, not above them, not reviewing their work for the owner, and not filtering their communication.

 The division is clean and complementary: